Loading

 The North Platte Bulletin is a part of North Platte’s history.
 It was a letter to the editor in the Bulletin in 1941 that led area residents to start the famed North Platte Canteen that served more than 6 million servicemen during WWII.

-The North Platte Bulletin began April 13, 1932 as a tabloid, four-page shopping guide.
-It was sold to two North Platte newspapermen in 1937 and became the leading paper in the city in the early 1940s.
-It was sold to Joe Seacrest, co-publisher of the Lincoln Journal.
+The North Platte Bulletin actually began April 13, 1932 as a tabloid, four-page shopping guide.
+It was sold to two North Platte newspapermen in 1937 and it became a leading paper in the city in the early 1940s.
+It was then sold to Joe Seacrest, co-publisher of the Lincoln Journal.
 Seacrest also purchased all the stock in the North Platte Telegraph and combined the two papers into the Telegraph-Bulletin in 1946.
-The Bulletin name was dropped from the Telegraph nameplate in 1966, but the Telegraph retained ownership of the name until 1996.
+The Bulletin name was dropped from the Telegraph nameplate in 1966, but the Telegraph retained ownership of the Bulletin name until 1996.
+In time, they gave up their rights to the name.

 Uniqueness

-We revived the North Platte Bulletin April 17, 2003 — 57 years after it merged with the Telegraph.
+We revived the North Platte Bulletin April 17, 2003 — 71 years after it was founded and 57 years after it merged with the Telegraph.

-Since we started, North Platte has been the only Nebraska town outside of Omaha and Lincoln with two competing print newspapers, a situation that is unique in this country.
+When we started, North Platte became been the only Nebraska town outside of Omaha and Lincoln with two competing print newspapers, a situation that continues to be unique across the country.

 In addition to our high-quality print edition, our award-winning website www.northplattebulletin.com is one of the most frequently visited in Nebraska.

-The print edition of the Bulletin is sold all over Lincoln County and mailed to 22 states nationwide.
+The print edition of the Bulletin is sold all over Lincoln County and mailed to numerous states nationwide.

-The print Bulletin quickly became popular after it was launched, reaching nearly 12,000 readers weekly.
-We believe the paper became popular due to flexibility, heritage, honest news coverage and unbiased reporting.
-The philosophy has differentiated us from newspapers that dedicate the majority of its news space to non-controversial, impersonal news.
+The print Bulletin quickly became popular after it was launched, reaching as many as 12,000 readers weekly.
+People liked the flexibility, heritage, honest news coverage and unbiased reporting.
+The philosophy has differentiated us from newspapers that dedicate the majority of news space to non-controversial, impersonal news.

 Website

-The website is the most popular and innovative website in central and western Nebraska, consistently receiving nearly 2.79 million page views a month.
+The website is the most popular and innovative website in central and western Nebraska, consistently receiving nearly a million of page views a month.

-On any given day, the Bulletin website contains more than 200 active news articles, editorials, sports and agricultural stories.
+On any given day, the Bulletin website contains more than 100 news articles, editorials, sports and agricultural stories and jail bookings.

-We’re all about North Platte, Lincoln County and west central Nebraska.
+We’re all about North Platte, Lincoln County and west-central Nebraska.
 We are not afraid of controversy.
-We also respect folksiness, an integral characteristic of the West.
+We also respect folksiness, self-reliance and helpfulness to those truly in need — integral characteristics of the West.

 The Bulletin is known for digging beneath the headlines to bring readers the whole story.
 While some newspapers seem to publish shorter and shorter stories, the Bulletin puts each story in context.
 From the beginning, we have sought to be the “choice of smart newspaper readers.”